-Oloroso is aged in the absence of flor, in an oxidative way and starts from a selection of heavier, more full-structured musts than a Fino or Manzanilla (sometimes a second pressing of grapes).
-After fermentation the young wines are evaluated and the ones with a thicker body will be destined for maturation as Oloroso sherry.
+Oloroso is aged in the absence of flor, in an oxidative way.
+This style of sherry starts from a selection of heavier, more full-structured musts than a Fino.
+Usually it is produced from a second pressing of Palomino grapes.
+After fermentation, the young wines with a thicker body will be destined for maturation as Oloroso sherry.

 To create an Oloroso the base wine will be fortified to 17 or 18 degrees which makes it impossible for flor yeasts to survive in these casks.
-Due to evaporation known as merma (about 3-5% in volume each year), the resulting Oloroso will grow more concentrated to around 20-22 degrees.
+Due to evaporation known as merma (+/- 3-5% each year), the resulting Oloroso will grow more concentrated to around 20-22 degrees.

 Oloroso means fragrant and the best examples will display dried fruits, leather, polished wood and exotic spices

-Traditionally, after fermentation, the base wines would be classified with specific signs on the cask, according to their finesse.
-Good, delicate wines suited for biological ageing were given a raya, a stick or vertical line.
+After fermentation the base wines will be classified with chalk signs on the cask, according to their finesse.
+Delicate wines suited for biological ageing were given a raya, a stick or vertical line.
+Later some leaves were added to form a palma.
 The heavier wines, more suited for oxidative ageing, are given a circular mark ‘o’ for Oloroso.
 Even courser, slightly unbalanced base wines would be given two or more rayas.
 These will age as olorosos of lesser quality, sometimes used for blending purposes, distillation or the production of sherry vinegar.

-Oloroso sherry often shows nutty aromas (especially walnuts), combined with polished / balsamic notes, subtle dried fruits, toasted hints, tobacco and autumn aromas.
+Oloroso sherry often shows nutty aromas (especially walnuts), combined with polished / balsamic notes, dried fruits, toasted hints, tobacco and other autumnal aromas.
 There are noticeable spicy notes in older examples.
 Often there are also subtle meaty hints, truffle and leather.

 The classic pairing for an Oloroso would be red meat and game, but it will also be lovely with well-aged cheese.
 Read more about pairing Oloroso with food.
 It is served around 12-16°C.